-There is an attraction to utilising the Office of the Ombudsman for integrity-related processes.
-This could either be as a 'stamp of approval' (eg. this process or policy has been approved as sound by the Ombudsman) or as a 'gatekeeper' who checks, and so provides assurance about, the appropriate application of a process to an individual matter.
+There is an attraction to utilising the ICANN Ombuds for integrity-related processes.
+They could either be as a 'stamp of approval' (eg. this process or policy has been approved as sound by the Ombuds) or as a 'gatekeeper' who checks, and so provides assurance about, the appropriate application of a process in a specific situation.